Abd Al-Rahman Ali Al-Jifri: Political activities

-Early Political Life
+Early political life

 In 1956, at the age of 13, Abd Al-Rahman joined the Rabitat Party Youth, and was one of the pioneers in founding the Youth Organization of the Afro-Asian Peoples Solidarity.
 Rabitat abna al-Yaman (RAY) was one of the country's oldest but smaller opposition parties.

 Abd Al-Rahman represented the youth organization in celebrating the first anniversary of the United Arab Republic (U.A.R.) in 1959 when he was 16.
 In a carnival on February 2, which was attended by more than a hundred thousand people in Republic Square in Cairo, he delivered a speech on behalf of the youth organization.

 In 1965 two rival nationalist groups — the Front for the Liberation of Occupied South Yemen (FLOSY) and the National Liberation Front (NLF) — turned to terrorism in their struggle to control the country.
 Abd Al-Rahman participated in the struggle against the British-sponsored Federation of South Arabia.
 In the face of uncontrollable violence, British troops withdrew, and the federation rule collapsed.
 The NLF elements quickly took control, after eliminating their FLOSY rivals.
 Abd al-Rahman was forced to emigrate together with others from his homeland.
 By 1968, following a final royalist siege of Sanaa, most of the opposing leaders reached a reconciliation and returned to their homeland.

 In 1970 Abd Al-Rahman was involved in the National Unity movement which was then newly formed in Sana’a.
 The National Unity was a coalition that included the League Party, the Liberation Front, the Front for the Liberation of Occupied South Yemen (FLOSY) and the secessionists from the National Liberation Front (NLF).

 After completing his course in London, Abd Al-Rahman worked as a General Manager for a number of investment companies in the Gulf.
 In November 1986, he was elected President of the League Party by the Party's Seventh General Conference.
 He was again re-elected President in 1992 by the Eighth General Conference in Sana’a and was chairman of the Perpetratory Commission for the National Conference.